Generalized nil-Coxeter algebras over discrete complex reflection groups: Abstract

 \section{Abstract}

 We define and study generalized nil-Coxeter algebras associated to Coxeter groups.
 Motivated by a question of Coxeter (1957), we construct the first examples of such finite-dimensional algebras that are not the `usual' nil-Coxeter algebras: a novel $2$-parameter type $A$ family that we call $NC_A(n,d)$.
-We explore several combinatorial properties of $NC_A(n,d)$, including its Coxeter word basis, length function, and Hilbert--Poincar\'e series, and show that $\dim NC_A(n,d)$ is larger than the order of the corresponding Coxeter group.
+We explore several combinatorial properties of $NC_A(n,d)$, including its Coxeter word basis, length function, and Hilbert--Poincar\'e series, and show that the corresponding generalized Coxeter group is not a flat deformation of $NC_A(n,d)$.
 These algebras yield symmetric semigroup module categories that are necessarily not monoidal; we write down their Tannaka--Krein duality.

-Further motivated by the Brou\'e--Malle--Rouquier (BMR) freeness conjecture [\textit{J.~reine angew. math.} 1998], we then define generalized nil-Coxeter algebras over all discrete complex reflection groups, finite or infinite.
+Further motivated by the Brou\'e--Malle--Rouquier (BMR) freeness conjecture [\textit{J.~reine angew. math.} 1998], we define generalized nil-Coxeter algebras $NC_W$ over all discrete real or complex reflection groups $W$, finite or infinite.
 We provide a complete classification of all such algebras that are finite-dimensional.
-Remarkably, these turn out to either be the usual nil-Coxeter algebras, or the algebras $NC_A(n,d)$.
-This proves as a special case -- and strengthens -- the lack of equidimensional nil-Coxeter analogues for finite complex reflection groups (outside of the usual nil-Coxeter algebras for finite Coxeter groups).
-Our proofs are based on a diagrammatic calculus akin to crystal theory.
+Remarkably, these turn out to be either the usual nil-Coxeter algebras, or the algebras $NC_A(n,d)$.
+This proves as a special case -- and strengthens -- the lack of equidimensional nil-Coxeter analogues for finite complex reflection groups.
+In particular, generic Hecke algebras are not flat deformations of $NC_W$ for $W$ complex.